clivetong/Talks/NetConf2024/README.md

 - And as generic methods and not just floating point

+---

-[All works on top of Span and ReadOnlySpan]
+- all works on top of Span and ReadOnlySpan

-[Vectorized when possible]
+- vectorized when possible

 ---